Sukbin Choe: Later life

 Between 1699 and 1702, Lady Choe was the principal benefactor of Gakhwangjeon Hall in Hwaeomsa Temple.

-In 1703, Queen Inwon adopted Prince Yeoning, who was known to be her favorite and whom she regarded as her own son.
+In 1703, Queen Kim (posthumously Queen Inwon) adopted Prince Yeoning, who was known to be her favorite and whom she regarded as her own son.

-In 1704, the Annals of the Joseon Dynasty state that for Yeoning's marriage, the King ordered a very grand and expensive ceremony.
-The nobles complained about the big cost and excessive favoritism showed to the Prince, since he was not even the crown prince, but a concubine-born son.
+In 1704, the Veritable Records of the Joseon Dynasty state that for Prince Yeoning's marriage, Sukjong ordered a very grand and expensive ceremony.
+The nobles complained about the big cost and excessive favoritism showed to the prince, since he was not even the crown prince, but a concubine-born son.

-The Annals state that later that same year, Sukjong gifted his winter retreat, Ihyeon Palace (where he had spent the days of his youth), to Lady Choe.
-The residence was later conferred to their son to consummate his marriage in 1711.
-It is said that it was a large and spacious complex located in the capital city (Hanseong, present-day Seoul).
+The Veritable Records document that later the same year, Sukjong gifted Ihyeongung, a large and spacious complex in the capital city, to Lady Choe as her private residence.
+She later conferred it upon their son to consummate his marriage in 1711.

-In 1711, when Queen Inwon came down with smallpox, Lady Choe ordered the palace women to go out and look for remedies among the commoners to save the Queen, who in the end survived.
+In 1711, when Queen Kim came down with smallpox, Lady Choe ordered the palace women to go out and look for remedies among the commoners to save the queen, who in the end survived.

 In 1716, Lady Choe was taken out of the palace while ill.
-Later that same year, Sukjong received a message from Yeoning informing him that his mother's health had worsened and asking for more medical help.
+Later that same year, Sukjong received a message from Prince Yeoning informing him that his mother's health had worsened and asking for more medical help.

-In 1717, Sukjong retired from politics and allowed his son, Crown Prince Yi Yun, to take over most of the affairs of the government.
+In 1717, Sukjong retired from politics and allowed his son, Crown Prince Yun, to take over most of the affairs of the government.